HET/HPF observations of Helium in warm, hot, and ultra-hot Jupiters: Discussion

 \subsection{Constraints on mass loss rates and helium absorption signals}

 This work presents the first analyses of the \ion{He}{i} triplet for HAT-P-12\,b, HAT-P-17\,b, HD118203\,b, TrES-1\,b, and WASP-156\,b.
 Although their transmission spectra do not show evidence of planetary absorption, we can estimate the expected helium absorption signal based on the empirical relations from \citet[see Sect.\,6.3]{MOPYS_Orell-Miquel2024}.
 However, we need to compute or estimate the X-ray ($\sim$5--100\,\AA) and extreme ultraviolet (EUV, $\sim$100--504\,\AA) irradiation that the planets receive from their host star.
-Since there are no observations of these new targets in the XUV wavelengths\footnote{In this section, XUV refers to wavelengths of X-rays and EUV defined as between $\sim$5--504\,\AA.}, we compared their stellar properties with those of the available stars in the MUSCLES survey \citep{MUSCLES_survey} and MEATS program \citep{Behr2023_MUSCLES} to find a suitable comparison star.
+Since there are no observations of these new targets in the XUV wavelengths\footnote{In this section, XUV refers to wavelengths of X-rays and EUV defined as between $\sim$5--504\,\AA.}, we compared their stellar properties with those of the available stars in the MUSCLES survey \citep{MUSCLES_survey} and its extension for \emph{JWST} atmospheric transmission spectroscopy targets \citep{Behr2023_MUSCLES} to find a suitable comparison star.
 Then, we scaled the fluxes from the proxy star to our target, accounting for their stellar radii and distances.
-All MUSCLES and MEATS products are available on the Barbara A. Mikulski Archive for Space Telescopes\footnote{\url{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}} (MAST).
+All MUSCLES data products are available on the Barbara A. Mikulski Archive for Space Telescopes (MAST) at \citet{dataset_MUSCLES}\footnote{\dataset[10.17909/T9DG6F]{https://doi.org/10.17909/T9DG6F}}.
 We want to emphasize that since we scale the target's luminosity from a proxy star, these results should be considered an order-of-magnitude approximation.